artmg/lubuild/help/configure/write-Distro-to-flash.md

 ```

-Now you wait a few minutes depending on
+Now you wait a few minutes, depending on
-the size of the image and speed of the media.
+the size of the image and speed of the media,
+before the **second** block to personalise the partitions.

 ```
 # use partprobe instead of ejecting and reinserting